rblades/dhworkbook_master/docs/module-2/Exercises.md

 `wget http://collections.banq.qc.ca:8008/jrn03/equity/src/1884/ -A .txt -r --no-parent -nd –w 2 --limit-rate=20k`

-etc. changing the year.
+etc. changing the year each time.

 There's no one right way to do things, digitally.
 There are many paths.
 The crucial thing is that you find a way that makes sense for your own workflow, and that doesn't make you a drain on someone else's resources.